 I love to write.

 I bring the rigor and discipline of my academic training to my work as a writer and in the teaching of writing.
 As Associate Professor at Rhodes College, and Director of the Creative Writing Program for over a decade, I developed courses that combined the study of literature with the study of prosodic and prose technique.
-After relocating to western North Carolina, I've continued to teach college-level writing courses, as well as working in tutorials with local as well as long-distance learners.
-This winter I'll be teaching a poetry workshop, "Sacred Questions," for the Great Smokies Program out of the University of North Carolina at Asheville.
+After relocating to western North Carolina, I've continued to teach writing courses, as well as working in tutorials with local as well as long-distance learners.
+This winter I'll be teaching a poetry workshop, "Sacred Questions," for the Great Smokies Program in the Graduate Center of the University of North Carolina at Asheville.

 I help beginning and experienced writers to transfer the visions in their imaginations onto the page, whether they are poets or prose writers.